 When Matt and Ryan are making their way to the International Space Station, he finds out Ryan is from Lake Zurich, Illinois, and states that it's 8:00 P.M. there.
 They are floating over Egypt where it is 3:00 A.M. locally.

 The trivia items below may give away important plot points.

-A longtime rumor claims that NASA provides suicide pills to astronauts for worse-case scenarios.
-NASA has denied it for decades.
+A long-time rumor claims that N.A.S.A. provides suicide pills to astronauts for worst-case scenarios.
+N.A.S.A. has denied this for decades.
 Some people have said that it would be easier and more comfortable to reduce oxygen in the chamber, as depicted in the film.

 Ryan's hallucination of seeing Kowalski again in the space pod was George Clooney's idea.
 According to Clooney, Alfonso Cuarón was unable to come up with a satisfactory resolution for the character despite many revisions of the scene, including removing the dialogue, until Clooney offered to take a shot at rewriting the scene himself.

 The entire film was shot on digital cameras.
 However, Emmanuel Lubezki stated that the closing sequence, after Ryan lands back on Earth was shot in sixty-five millimetre in order to give a hyper-reality look.

 In the International Space Station, when Dr. Stone finds out there is a fire, besides the notebook monitor displaying the warning shows two photos of the screenwriter Jonás Cuarón and his family, and also a photo with reference to a short film The Voyage Across the Impossible (1904) directed by Georges Méliès